 Pet stores carry enclosures of all types.

-Whether you want a specific tank for bearded dragons or a standard glass aquarium, you should have tons of options.
+Whether you want a specific tank for bearded dragons or a standard glass aquarium, you should have many options.

-Keep an eye out for a sale on glass aquariums.
+Keep an eye out for sale on glass aquariums.

 The only problem you may encounter at a pet store is finding an extra-large one.